spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-add-a-new-shipment-method-2.0.md

 6. Click **Add Shipment Method**.
 ![Add shipment method ](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+Add+a+New+Shipment+Method+2.0/ui_shipment_method_6.png)

-The shipment methods with price are retrieved depending on your preconfigured price mode + current store and the currently selected currency.
+The shipment methods with price are retrieved depending on your pre-configured price mode + current store and the currently selected currency.

 Shipment methods might be excluded if their active flag is off, connected `AvailabilityPlugin` plugin excludes them, or it would have a price as NULL.